-17 Evidences of Receiving/Being Filled with the Holy Spirit
+17 Biblical Evidences of Receiving/Being Filled with the Holy Spirit

 by Pastor Jim Feeney, Ph.D.

-Summary: Many preachers and bible teachers assert that "the evidence" of receiving the baptism with the Holy Spirit, in every instance, is speaking in tongues.
-This is correct.
-However, along with this every-time evidence of tongues, there are many additional results and evidences of receiving the Holy Spirit baptism.
+Summary: Many preachers and Bible teachers assert that "the evidence" of receiving the baptism with the Holy Spirit, in every instance, is speaking in tongues.
+This is biblically correct.
+However, along with this every-time evidence of tongues, there are many additional results and signs of receiving the Holy Spirit baptism, of being Spirit-filled.
+Many Christians ask, “How do I know if I have received the Holy Spirit?” or “What are the signs of being filled with the Holy Spirit?”
+In this Bible study, we examine 17 biblical evidences of Holy Spirit baptism and the Spirit-filled life from a Pentecostal perspective.

-(1) Speaking in tongues - always as evidence of receiving the Holy Spirit baptism/filling.
+- • (1) Speaking in tongues — this is always the evidence of receiving the Holy Spirit baptism/filling.
 This is universally "the initial evidence" that a believer has been baptized with the Holy Spirit.
 The identical evidence of tongues occurred also in Acts 10:44-46 and Acts 19:1-6 when believers were filled with the Holy Spirit.

 • But there are also other results and evidences of the Holy Spirit in the life of a believer who has been baptized in the Spirit.
 And these are in addition to the every-time evidence of speaking in tongues.
 A Spirit-filled, tongues-speaking Christian should not stop at the experience of speaking in tongues.
 The Holy Spirit will also bring other spiritual manifestations into the daily expression of the Spirit-filled life.

-(2) “As the Spirit enabled them ...
+• (2) Spirit-enabled utterance — “As the Spirit enabled them ...
 [KJV] gave them utterance” — To the Spirit-filled Christian there comes an enabling by the Spirit to do things not possible in the natural — for example, as here, the speaking of a language one has not learned.

 Acts 1:8 But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.

-(3) The Spirit-filled believer will receive power — in context via the baptism [vs. 5], not the new birth, of the Holy Spirit.
-Holy Ghost power for ministry comes with the mighty baptism of the Holy Spirit.
+- • (3) Power for ministry — The Spirit-filled believer will “receive power” — in context via the baptism [vs. 5], not the new birth, of the Holy Spirit.
+Holy Ghost power for ministry comes with and is an evidence of receiving the mighty baptism of the Holy Spirit.

-(4) “be [His] witnesses — A Spirit-filled Christian grows in the ability to be an effective witness (for example, Peter's dynamic, soul-winning sermon on the Day of Pentecost [Acts 2]!).
+• (4) Effective witness — “be [His] witnesses” — A Spirit-filled Christian grows in the ability to be an effective witness (for example, Peter's dynamic, soul-winning sermon on the Day of Pentecost [Acts 2]!).

 Acts 2:14 Then Peter stood up with the Eleven, raised his voice and addressed the crowd: “Fellow Jews and all of you who live in Jerusalem, let me explain this to you; listen carefully to what I say.”

-(5) Fear is replaced by courage.
+- • (5) Courage to speak for Christ — Fear is replaced by courage.
 Before Pentecost, Peter denied Christ three times.
 After Pentecost and his personal experience of the Pentecostal infilling of the Spirit, Peter preached boldly in Jerusalem.

 Acts 2:16-17 No, this is what was spoken by the prophet Joel: “In the last days, God says, I will pour out my Spirit on all people.
 Your sons and daughters will prophesy your young men will see visions, your old men will dream dreams.”

-(6) Prophecy, visions, dreams, even among the young people, begin to be experienced by those living the Spirit-filled life.
+- • (6) Prophecy, visions, and dreams — even among the young people, these may be experienced by those living the Spirit-filled life

 Acts 2:36 "Therefore let all Israel be assured of this: God has made this Jesus, whom you crucified, both Lord and Christ."

-(7) Hear insights from God.
-For example, the newly Spirit-baptized Peter here makes the first mention in the bible of the full name of the Lord ...
+- • (7) Spiritual insight and revelation — The Spirit-filled believer can experience greater sensitivity to hearing insights from God.
+For example, the newly Spirit-baptized Peter here makes the first mention in the Bible of the full name of the Lord ...
 Jesus ...
 Christ.

-• I can picture the suprised bible teachers and students reaching right now for their concordances.
+- • I can picture the surprised Bible teachers and students reaching right now for their concordances.
 Please do; there you will find that never in the four Gospels is the full name — "Lord Jesus Christ" in any order of those three words — revealed.
 It is not disclosed until its revelation to Spirit-filled Peter in Acts 2:36!

-• A delightful result of the Spirit-filled life is an enhanced ability to sense and hear the voice of the Holy Spirit.
+• A delightful result and further evidence of the Spirit-filled life is an enhanced ability to sense and hear the voice of the Holy Spirit.

 Acts 2:41 Those who accepted his message were baptized, and about three thousand were added to their number that day.

-(8) Spirit-filled believers begin to see greater fruit in their ministries.
+- • (8) Greater fruit in ministry — Spirit-filled believers begin to see greater fruit in their work for the Lord.
 Prior to Pentecost, the apostles had never borne fruit of this magnitude.
 Then here, on the very day of their Pentecostal baptism, Peter preached a sermon that won 3,000 converts to the Lord and to water baptism.

 Acts 2:43 ...and many wonders and miraculous signs were done by the apostles.

-(9) Some Spirit-filled believers — not necessarily all — begin to be used in what have been called thepower gifts”.
+- • (9) Manifestation of the Spirit's power gifts — Some Spirit-filled believers — not necessarily all — begin to be used in what have been called the “power gifts”.

 Acts 3:6-7 Then Peter said, "Silver or gold I do not have, but what I have I give you.
 In the name of Jesus Christ of Nazareth, walk."
 [7] ...and instantly the man's feet and ankles became strong.

-(10) To some are given gifts of healing.
+- • (10) Some are used in healing — To some are given gifts of healing by the Holy Spirit.

 Acts 3:16; 4:10, 12 “By faith in the name of Jesus, this man whom you see and know was made strong.
 It is Jesus' name and the faith that comes through him that has given this complete healing to him, as you can all see....
 [4:10] ...it is by the name of Jesus Christ...
 [12] Salvation is found in no one else..."

-(11) The baptism with the Holy Spirit makes you Christ-centered, not Holy-Spirit-centered.
+- • (11) A strong focus on Jesus — The baptism with the Holy Spirit makes you Christ-centered, not Holy-Spirit-centered.
 As Spirit-filled Paul said, "We preach Christ!"
 One of the Holy Spirit's works is to make us effective in pointing people to Jesus Christ.

 Acts 4:29-31 Now, Lord, consider their threats and enable your servants to speak your word with great boldness...
 [31b] And they were all filled with the Holy Spirit and spoke the word of God boldly.

-(12) One result of being filled with the Holy Spirit is a divine enabling to speak the Word of God boldly.
+- • (12) Bold proclamation of God's Word — One sign of being filled with the Holy Spirit is a divine enabling to speak the Word of God boldly.

 Acts 6:2-5 ...[3] choose seven men from among you who are known to be full of the Spirit and wisdom....
 [5b] They chose Stephen, a man full of faith and of the Holy Spirit; also Philip [and 5 others]...

-(13) The original seven deacons — and all deacons then and now — can fulfill their serving ministries best when they are "full of the Spirit".
+- • (13) Spirit-empowered service — The original seven deacons — and all deacons then and now — can fulfill their serving ministries best when they are "full of the Spirit".

 Acts 8:29 The Spirit told Philip, "Go to that chariot and stay near it."

-(14) A remarkable result of the Spirit-filled life is the ability, as determined by God according to the need, to hear the Holy Spirit's voice directly.
+- • (14) Sensitivity to the Holy Spirit's voice — A remarkable result of the Spirit-filled life is the ability, as determined by God according to the need, to hear the Holy Spirit's voice directly.

 Acts 16:7 When they came to the border of Mysia, they tried to enter Bithynia, but the Spirit of Jesus would not allow them to.

-(15) Spirit-filled, Spirit-led Christians are sensitive to the Holy Spirit's prohibiting of ministry that may be man's sincere idea, but is not God's.
+- • (15) Spirit-led restraint at times — Spirit-filled, Spirit-led Christians are sensitive to the Holy Spirit's prohibiting of ministry that may be man's sincere idea, but is not God's.

 Ephesians 5:18-20 ...be filled with the Spirit.
 [19] Speak to one another with psalms, hymns and spiritual songs.
 Sing and make music in your heart to the Lord, [20] always giving thanks to God the Father for everything...